Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Scorched sheep head.
 Now that is delicious!

-A real gem in the capital that we happened upon after a wrong turn is the Einar Jónsson museum (couple of minutes walk from the Hallgrímskirkja Lutherian church).
-This is a series of statues of varying scales that depict yearning warriors, mothers and children in realistic folklore poses and styles.
-The intricate detail offered small crevices that the snow was able to fall in and give the artefacts even more contrast and intrigue.
+A real gem in the capital that we happened upon after a wrong turn is the Einar Jónsson museum (a couple of minutes’ walk from the Hallgrímskirkja Lutheran church).
+This is a series of statues of varying scales that depict yearning warriors, mothers, and children in realistic folklore poses and styles.
+The intricate details offered small crevices where snow could fall in, giving the artifacts even more contrast and intrigue.

 Statue at the museum of Einar Jonsson.